 Aspiring to study in the United States?
 Having difficulties in laying out the groundwork?
 Don’t worry!
-This article will guide you in the best way possible.
+This article on how to apply for US student visa? will guide you in the best way possible.

 To start off, you must clearly know which of the U.S. visa categories you might be needing to apply for- F-1 visa or M-1 visa- which is determined by your course of study and the type of school you are considering.

 - For the purpose of attending a university or college, high school, private elementary school, seminary, conservatory or any other academic institution (including a language training program), you will require the F- 1 visa.

 - On the other hand, for attending a vocational or other recognized nonacademic institution (excluding a language training program), you will need to obtain the M-1 visa.